 He lives for the day when he could open his very own barbershop.
 But there are a lot of setbacks along the way.
 Will Uncle Jed ever be able to open a shiny new shop?

 Margaree King Mitchell is the author of the Coretta Scott King Honor Book Uncle Jed’s Barbershop, illustrated by James E. Ransome, and Granddaddy’s Gift.
 She is the creator of the Everybody Has a Dream program, which empowers students in urban and rural areas to shoot for the stars with aspirations for their lives.
 Margaree lives in Kansas City, where she is a member of the Midwest Children’s Authors Guild.

-James E. Ransome’s highly acclaimed illustrations for Before She Was Harriett received the 2018 Coretta Scott King Illustrator Honor.
+James E. Ransome’s highly acclaimed illustrations for Before She Was Harriet received the 2018 Coretta Scott King Illustrator Honor.
 His other award-winning titles include the Coretta Scott King winner The Creation; Coretta Scott King Honor Book Uncle Jed’s Barbershop; Sweet Clara and the Freedom Quilt; and Let My People Go, winner of the NAACP Image Award.
-He frequently collaborates with his wife, author Lesa Cline-Ransome.
-Some of their titles include Game Changers: The Story of Venus Serena Williams, which received four starred review and was an ALA Notable book; My Story, My Dance: Robert Battle’s Journey to Alvin Ailey; and Words Set Me Free: The Story of Young Frederick Douglass.
-Mr. Ransome teaches illustration at Pratt Institute and lives in upstate New York with his family.
-Visit James at JamesRansome.com
+James is also a recipient of the ALA Children’s Literature Legacy Award.
+He frequently collaborates with his wife, author Lesa Cline-Ransome, and their books include Game Changers: The Story of Venus and Serena Williams and Fighting with Love: The Legacy of John Lewis.
+James is a professor and coordinator of the MFA Illustration Graduate Program at Syracuse University.
+He lives in New York’s Hudson River Valley region with his family.
+Visit James at JamesRansome.com.